 The obs_id column defines a unique identifier for an observation.
 In the case where multiple data products are available for an observation (e.g. with different calibration levels), the obs_id value will be the same for each data product comprising the observation.
 This is equivalent to the dataset name for many archives where dataset name could have many files associated with them.
 The returned obs_id for an archival observation should remain identical through time for future reference.

-In the case of some advanced (level 3) data products, the data product may be the result of combining data from multiple primary (physical) observations.
-In this case the production of the advanced data product can be considered a type of "software" observation and a new unique observation identifier should be assigned.
+In the case of some advanced data products ( with calib_level =3), the data product may be the result of combining data from multiple primary (physical) observations.
+In this case the resulting advanced data product is a new processed observation to which a new unique observation identifier should be assigned.
 If the advanced processing results in several associated data products they should share the same obs_id.
 Describing the provenance of such an advanced data product is possible, but is out of scope for ObsTAP.

 Values in the obs_id column must not be NULL.